Michael passes just south of Nantucket; a significant pattern shift for New England

-SPRINGFIELD, MA (WGGB/WSHM) -- Rain fell heavily this afternoon across western Mass, bringing 1-2" of rain to many (some in the Berkshires over 2.5") and prompting flood advisories.
+SPRINGFIELD, MA (WGGB/WSHM) -- Rain fell heavily yesterday afternoon across western Mass, bringing 1-2" of rain to many (some in the Berkshires over 2.5") and prompting flood advisories.
+The good news is drier air is working into western Mass for this afternoon.

-Tonight, we remain muggy for a time, but dew points will fall through the morning as a cold front heads to the coast.
-Only a few showers will remain through Friday morning.

-Meanwhile, tropical storm Michael continues quickly moving toward the NC/VA coastline and will push offshore tonight with the help of this cold front.
-Michael will make a pass just to the south of Nantucket-which could see up to 5” of rain and wind gusts topping 50mph.
+Meanwhile, what is now post-tropical storm Michael continues quickly moving toward the NC/VA coastline and will push offshore tonight with the help of this cold front.
+Michael will make a pass just to the south of Nantucket-which could see several inches of rain and wind gusts topping 50mph.

-For western Mass, a few showers could creep into the lower valley early Friday, then skies will quickly clear out.
-We end up mild with highs in the low 60s Friday afternoon, sunny and breezy with a northwest wind gusting to 20-30mph.
+For western Mass, a few showers could creep into the lower valley early this morning, then skies will quickly clear out.
+We end up mild with highs in the low 60s Friday afternoon, sunny and breezy with a northwest wind gusting to 30-40 mph.

 High pressure builds at the surface Saturday night and with plenty of cold, dry air aloft, this will allow for a chilly night in western Mass.
 Temps dive toward the mid-30s, bringing our first frost potential of the season.
 Temps rebound nicely Sunday to seasonable levels under a mostly sunny sky.